 Despite these new innovations, the vast majority of prescription medications do not come in a time-release formula, and the vast majority of those medications do not contain naloxone and can therefore be abused.
 Any suspected abuse of or addiction to prescription opioids in particular is very serious and should be treated with professional medical help.

 What is the difference between fast-acting and time-release pills?

-Health Central describes that the differences between fast-acting and time-release drugs can affect the way treatment works.
+The differences between fast-acting and time-release drugs can affect the way treatment works.
 In fast-acting or immediate-release pills, the full dose is available to the body immediately.
 This does not necessarily mean that the drug acts immediately and then stops working.
 Some fast-acting medications will have longer-term action depending on how the body metabolizes them, enabling the blood concentration of the drug to build up and have a cumulative and continual effect over time.

 Time-release pills, on the other hand, dissolve in the digestive system over a period of time, so the full dose is not released into the bloodstream right away.
 Instead, the dose is slowly released from the pill over time so the medicine’s concentration level can stay constant in the body until the next dose is consumed.

 Is extended-release the same as time-release?